santoshborate/solid-principles/readme.md

 **Derived classes must be substitutable for their base classes.**

+**Make small and specific interfaces so the client who implements them does not depend on methods it does not need.**

 **Description:**

 Assume we have a class B which is a subclass of A. If your program works with an object a of class A you can replace it with an object b of class B without changing the behavior of the program.